hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 All six items in this directory have no trailing slashes, so they are all files.

-## Arguments
+### Arguments

 Most programs take additional arguments that control their exact behavior.
 For example, `-F` and `-l` are arguments to `ls`.
 The `ls` program, like many programs, take a lot of arguments.
-Another useful one is '-a', which show everything, including hidden files.
-How do we know what the options are to particular commands?
+Another useful one is `-a`, which shows everything, including hidden files.
+How do we know what the available arguments that go with a particular command are?

-Most commonly used shell programs have a manual.
+Most commonly used shell programs have a manual available in the shell.
 You can access the manual using the `man` program.
 Try entering:

 ```$ man ls```

 This will open the manual page for `ls`.
 Use the space key to go forward and b to go backwards.
 When you are done reading, just hit `q` to quit.

 Programs that are run from the shell can get extremely complicated.
 To see an example, open up the manual page for the `find` program.
 No one can possibly learn all of these arguments, of course.
-So you will probably find yourself referring back to the manual page frequently.
+So you will probably find yourself referring to the manual page frequently.

+> If the manual page within the terminal is hard to read and traverse, the manual exists online, use your web searching powers to get it!
+In addition to the arguments, you can also find good examples online; Google is your friend.

 ## The Unix directory file structure (a.k.a. where am I?)

 As you've already just seen, you can move around in different directories or folders at the command line.
-Why would you want to do this, rather than just navigating around the normal way.
+Why would you want to do this, rather than just navigating around the normal way using a GUI (GUI = Graphical User Interface, pronounced like "gooey").

-When you're working with bioinformatics programs, you're working with your data and it's key to be able to have that data in the right place and make sure the program has access to the data.
-Many of the problems people run in to with command line bioinformatics programs is not having the data in the place the program expects it to be.

-## Moving around the file system
+### Moving around the file system

 Let's practice moving around a bit.